-- Prepare to replace drive (60-drive) on page 88 You prepare to replace a drive by checking the Recovery Guru in SANtricity System Manager and completing any prerequisite steps.
+- 1. Prepare to replace drive (60-drive) on page 56 You prepare to replace a drive by checking the Recovery Guru in SANtricity System Manager and completing any prerequisite steps.
 Then, you can locate the failed component. - 2.
-Remove failed drive (60-drive) on page 90 You remove a failed drive to replace it with a new one.
+Remove failed drive (60-drive) on page 59 You remove a failed drive to replace it with a new one. - 3.
+Install new drive (60-drive) on page 60 You install a new drive to replace the failed one.
+Install the replacement drive as soon as possible after removing the failed drive.
+Otherwise, there is a risk that the equipment might overheat. - 4.
+Complete drive replacement (60-drive) on page 61 You complete the drive replacement to confirm that the new drive is working correctly.